nkane/nkane.github.io/_posts/2024-09-06-go-value-pointer-semantics.markdown

 of starting at a higher address and growing to a lower address.
 On the other hand, you'll hear that the _Heap_ grows from the bottom up, meaning the address range starts lower and gets higher.

-In go and in C, the address-of operator `&` and the dereference operator `*` are provided.
+In Go and in C, the address-of operator `&` and the dereference operator `*` are provided.
 Obviously, there are some differences with particular, but in general the `&` operator will give us the address of the variable and the `*` operator will get the value of a pointer variable and it can be used to denote that a variable is a pointer.